alex27riva/Covid-dashboard/README.md

 # Dashboard for Covid19-Italy

-Development of an online service for the representation of charts on the Coronavirus Covid-19 pandemic.
+Development of an online service for the representation of charts about the Covid-19 pandemic.
-Thesis project of Alessandro Riva, student at Università dell'Insubria.
+Thesis project of Alessandro Riva, student at __Università degli studi dell'Insubria__.
 Thesis advisor: Prof. Davide Tosi

-## How the dashboard works
+## How dashboard works
-The dashboard is made using Dash, a productive Python framework for building web analytic applications.
+Dashboards fetch data directly from the CSV file present in the Github repository provided by the Department of Italian Civil Protection.
+Dashboards are stateless, i.e. without memory, therefore the data is not stored locally, but taken from the repository at each page load.

 ## Installation